-Our curiosity for the hidden and hard-to-find is written into our DNA—for centuries people have ventured into the unknown in search of the unique features of the world.
-The next time you feel that impulse, don’t think you have to cross the globe looking for something that feels undiscovered.
+For centuries people have ventured into the unknown in search of the unique features of the world.
+The next time you feel that impulse, don’t think you have to cross the globe to find something undiscovered.
 You only need to go to Utah.

-Visitors and locals alike are constantly amazed by Utah.
 Just the other weekend, my husband and I accidentally stumbled upon Utah’s Little Grand Canyon, located about three and a half hours south of Salt Lake City.
-We were stunned, but not surprised.

 Utah is full of hidden gems that take work or luck to find.
 Arguably the state’s best features, hiding between all the red-rock vistas and natural hot springs, are the countless, winding slot canyons.
-Diving into the narrow passageways of southern Utah will have you feeling like you’re uncovering the architecture of a lost civilization—while just being hours from the nearest city.
+Diving into the narrow passageways of southern Utah will have you feeling like you’re uncovering a lost civilizations architecture.

 Explore these slot canyons at your own risk.
-Desert explorers should be advised that slot canyons can be very dangerous.
-Powerful waves of rain are what carved these canyons and a distant storm can fill them quickly with fast-moving water and debris.
+Slot canyons can be very dangerous.
+Powerful waves of rain are what carved these canyons.
+A distant storm can fill them quickly with fast-moving water and debris.
 July and August see the most rain storms.
 Always avoid slot canyon hiking when there is rain in the forecast.

 Squeeze Yourself Into Utah’s Slot Canyons this Spring

-A majority of the slot canyons in Utah that we know and love today were found by explorers who decided to strike out in rugged terrain to see what they could find.
-With the use of a map and compass, they scrambled over boulders, down canyons, and across riverbeds to find a slot canyon to squeeze into.
+A majority of the slot canyons in Utah that we know and love today were found by adventurous explorers.
+Using a map and compass, they scrambled over boulders, down canyons, and across riverbeds to squeeze into slot canyons.

 Seven Utah Slot Canyons That Are Perfect for Beginner Canyoneers

 Before hitting the trail, make sure you’re also prepared for desert conditions.
-Pack one litre of water for every hour you intend to be hiking, and pack enough food for an entire day out, and then some.
+Pack one litre of water for every hour you intend to be hiking.
 Lightweight clothing, like nylon pants and a sun shirt are great for protecting skin from the sun while also keeping you cool, and many recommend wearing tall leather boots to protect ankles and calves from rattlesnakes.

 Like any other time you strike out into the wilderness, let someone else know where you’re going and when you intend to be home.
 It’s especially important when traveling through slot canyons to check both local and regional weather.
 A storm that happens miles away on a desert mesa can quickly make its way to a slot, sweeping away hikers within.